mc-imperial/multicore-test-harness/README.md

 * **enemy_tune/tune_mem.json** : This script will try to find the optimal parameters for the memory stress using **ran**, **sa** and **bo**
 * **enemy_tune/tune_bus.json** : This script will try to find the optimal parameters for the system stress using **ran**, **sa** and **bo**

-*Note:* All scripts will run for 2 hours, record the detected parameters in .txt files and create the binary files.
+*Note:* All scripts will run for 2h, record the detected parameters in .txt files and create the binary files.
+*Note:* To uncover the most aggressive enemy processes, you should run a tuning technique for at least 10h

 ### 3. Creating the ranked list ###